-The Public Art Policy (and Guidelines) will be monitored and implemented by Council's Community and Cultural Development team with support from other Council directorates.
+The Public Art Policy (and Public Art Guidelines for Developers) will be monitored and implemented by Council's Community and Cultural Development team with support from other Council directorates.
 Compliance with the provisions of this policy, and any relevant guidelines, is mandatory.